mathguim99/mathguim99/README.md

 ## Hello and welcome!
 I'm Matheus 👋

 ### 👤 About me
-I'm a junior full-stack developer studying software development at [COTEMIG](https://cotemig.com.br/).\
+I'm a junior full-stack developer studying software development at [Newton Paiva](https://newtonpaiva.br/).\
 I'm also studying web development on my own, with the help of [Rocketseat](https://rocketseat.com.br/) and Udemy.\
 Also, I'm an architect and urban planner who dreams of transforming architecture and design using technology.
 Tech is art!